camunda/camunda-docs-manual/content/user-guide/security.md

 {{< /note >}}

 We think that the before mentioned scenarios are uncommon for organizations using the Camunda BPM Runtime.
-However, we want to inform you about the potential attacking scenario for transparency reasons.
+However, we want to inform you about the options to prevent unrecommended usage, which makes the product vulnerable to attacks.

 ## Throttle login attempts